Quantum clocks are more precise than classical ones: Classical clocks

 In Appendix \ref{app:classicalclocks}, we introduce classical clocks and they were discussed in the main text, and relate them to Markovian sequences.
 Reset clocks, those that tick to a fixed state, are discussed and shown to be the same as independent Markovian sequences.

-In Appendix \ref{app:resetclockaccuracy}, we first apply Theorem \ref{theorem:markovianaccuracy} to clocks to obtain our first result on clocks, that for every classical clock, there is a reset clock of at least as high accuracy.
-Furthermore, in Appendix \ref{sec:justifyR}, by focusing on the accuracy of reset clocks, we find that the quantity $R$ that we have denoted as the accuracy is in fact a good quantifier of how long the clock can run before being in error.
+In Appendix \ref{app:resetclockaccuracy}, we first apply Theorem \ref{theorem:markovianaccuracy} to clocks to obtain our first result on clocks, that for every classical clock, there is a reset clock of at least as high precision.
+Furthermore, in Appendix \ref{sec:justifyR}, by focusing on the precision of reset clocks, we find that the quantity $R$ that we have denoted as the precision is in fact a good quantifier of how long the clock can run before being in error.

-Our final result on classical clocks, that their accuracy $R$ is upper bound by their dimension, is stated and proven in Appendix \ref{app:upperbound}.
+Our final result on classical clocks, that their precision $R$ is upper bound by their dimension, is stated and proven in Appendix \ref{app:upperbound}.